microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/security.rst

 However, WOPI is also deliberately designed to support navigation from a file or container to the :ref:`Ecosystem endpoint`, then back to a container or file.
-This means that it is possible for a client to 'refresh' their WOPI tokens indefinitely unless the WOPI is careful when issuing new access tokens to mitigate these threats.
+This means that it is possible for a client to 'refresh' their WOPI tokens indefinitely unless the WOPI host is careful when issuing new access tokens to mitigate these threats.
 We refer to this threat as 'token trading.'

 To illustrate the token trading threat, consider the following scenario: